Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 - A Linux-based machine that can communicate with your local machine and Databricks.
 - [:material-arrow-right: Running a Taipy application](../../run/index.md)

+!!!
+Note

+    If you don't have a Linux-based machine, you can use a cloud provider has Azure to [create one](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).

 ## Running your application on Databricks

-The first step consist in running your Taipy application on Databricks.
+The first step consists in running your Taipy application on Databricks.
 Let's consider the following application:

 ```python linenums="1"